capsule-org/mm-snap-keyring/packages/snap/README.md

-# Capsule Keyring Snap
+# Para Keyring Snap

-This repository contains a Capsule keyring snap.
+This repository contains a Para keyring snap.